JeremiahDavid/glue/docs/gtm-product-mfg-distribution.md

 > Walk me through where data lives from order → ship → invoice → payment.

-5. **Order and inventory system?** NetSuite edition?
-Cloud?
+5. **Order and inventory system?** Fishbowl, Cin7, NetSuite, BC, something else?
 6. **Where do invoices and AR live?** QuickBooks Online or Desktop?
-Same person owns both systems?
+Or inside a full ERP?
-7. **Where does shipping get recorded?** NetSuite fulfillment, warehouse module, something else?
+7. **Where does shipping get recorded?** Ops system, warehouse module, something else?
 8. **Critical Excel or Sheets** — pricing, allocations, backorders, "do not ship" lists?
-9. **Do you invoice in NetSuite, QuickBooks, or both?** Any sync tool between them?
+9. **Confirm:** books in QB vs full ERP?
+Any sync tool between ops and accounting?
+10. **If Fishbowl/Cin7:** Which native integrations are enabled?
+What fails or requires manual reconciliation despite their status/error dashboards?

-**Capture:** NS version, QB version, invoice system of record, Excel file names, sync middleware if any
+**Capture:** Ops system, accounting system of record, Excel file names, sync middleware if any.
+If accounting = NS/BC → full-ERP path, not Fishbowl+QB playbook.

 ---

 ### 4. Billing & cash pain (12 min) — *core Signal validation*

-10. **When something ships, how do you know it was invoiced in QuickBooks?** Manual check, report, or "we find out later"?
+11. **When something ships, how do you know it was fully invoiced?** Native report, saved query, spreadsheet, manual check, or “we find out later”?
-11. **Typical days from ship to invoice** — best case and worst case?
+12. **Typical days from ship to invoice** — best case and worst case?
-12. **Ever shipped product that wasn't billed, or billed late?** How did you find out?
+13. **Ever shipped product that wasn't billed, or billed late?** How did you find out?
 Rough frequency?
-13. **Partial shipments** — common?
+14. **Partial shipments** — common?
 How do you match partial ship to partial invoice?
-14. **Month-end** — does anyone run "shipped not invoiced" or equivalent?
+15. **Month-end** — does anyone run "shipped not invoiced" or equivalent?
 How long does it take?
-15. **Past-due AR** — where do you look today?
+16. **Past-due AR** — where do you look today?
 How do you prioritize collections?

 **Probe:** Dollar impact — "If I waved a wand, what's stuck unbilled right now — thousands, tens of thousands, more?"